ACINQ/eclair/docs/release-notes/eclair-vnext.md

 ## Major changes

+### Advanced strategies to avoid mass force-close of channels

+In order to minimize force-closes of channels (especially for larger nodes), it is possible to customize the way eclair handles certain situations, like outdated commitment and internal errors.

+:warning: There is no magic: non-default strategies are a trade-off where it is assumed that the node is closely monitored.
+Instead of automatically reacting to some events, eclair will stop and await manual intervention.
+It is therefore reserved for advanced or professional node operators.
+Default strategies are best suited for smaller loosely administered nodes.

+This feature is documented [here](../Advanced.md).

 ### Separate log for important notifications

 Eclair added a new log file (`notifications.log`) for important notifications that require an action from the node operator.